 Lighting Outdoor Spaces

-The welcoming home is one with landscape and exterior lighting.
-Talk with the experts at Madison Lighting in our Madison, Wisconsin showroom if you need help with a plan.
-Our exterior light lab can help you understand and create effects to light your walks and seating areas.
-Here are a few tips as you consider adding exterior lighting to your home:
+A home that is welcoming is one with the perfect landscape and outdoor lighting.
+The experts at Madison Lighting are here to help you with your exterior lighting plan.
+Our light lab can help you understand and create effects to light your walkways and seating areas.
+Here are a few tips as you consider adding outdoor lights to your home:

-Shadow is as interesting as light; that too much light creates hotspots, not enough light flattens out the façade.
-Highlight paths, shrubs and trees away from the house to create a vignette you’ll view from inside that beckons to you all 4 seasons.
-Kichler (link to http://shop.madisonlighting.com/search_result.asp?params=Installation:9,30;Brand:12;&Page=3 ) is just one manufacturer that makes stylish and durable exterior and landscape lighting.
+Shadow is as interesting as light — too much light can create hotspots, not enough light can flatten out the façade.
+Highlight paths, shrubs, and trees away from the house to create a vignette you’ll view from inside that beckons to you in all four seasons.
+Kichler is just one manufacturer that makes stylish and durable exterior and landscape lighting.

 Layering light is just as important outside as it is inside your home.

-Consider moonlighting: small spotlights hung 15-18 feet from the ground in major trees.
-These spots shine downward creating a gentle source of ambient light to see icy sidewalks, kid’s bikes and garden tools.
-Safety is important, too.
-And a well-lit home is less welcoming to a burglar!
+Consider moonlighting — small spotlights hung 15 to 18 feet from the ground in major trees can shine downward, creating a gentle source of ambient light to see icy sidewalks, kid’s bikes and garden tools.
+Safety is important, too, and a well-lit home is less welcoming to a burglar!

 Mid-level lighting is often used to create effects outside.

-Washing a wall is one technique, small spotlights shine up and bounce light off an exterior wall.
-Wall washing highlights the architecture, brick or stone of your home and looks beautiful from the street.
+Washing a wall is one technique to consider, with small spotlights shining upwards and bouncing light off of an exterior wall.
+Wall washing highlights the architecture, brick or stone of your home, and looks beautiful from the street.

 Accent a small tree or piece of art in your garden.
-Using 3 or more spots placed away from the base of the plant makes it 3 dimensional and interesting.
+Using three or more spots placed away from the base of the plant makes it three-dimensional and interesting.

 Lower-level lighting actually guides the foot on a pathway.